Our top pick for

 Starwood Property Trust's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.73.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Starwood Property Trust's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 TTM: trailing 12 months

-There are currently 4.0 million Starwood Property Trust shares held short by investors – that's known as Starwood Property Trust's "short interest".
-This figure is 8.6% down from 4.4 million last month.
+There are currently 6.0 million Starwood Property Trust shares held short by investors – that's known as Starwood Property Trust's "short interest".
+This figure is 8.7% up from 5.5 million last month.